 Program Details

-- Host institutions: Higher Education Institution (HEI) in Ireland (Full list below).
+- Host institutions: Higher Education Institutions (HEIs) in Ireland (full list below).

-- Areas: Agriculture, health, education, human rights, computer science, engineering, business and more.
+- Fields of study: Agriculture, health, education, human rights, computer science, engineering, business, and more.
+See the Directory of Eligible Programmes.

 - Number of awards: Not specified.